evochange/coat_color_change_transcriptomics/README.md

 # Coat color change transcriptomics
 Pipeline and scripts necessary for the analysis of RNA-Sequencing data from the mountain hare (Lepus timidus) fall moult

-Raw reads were cleaned and filtered with Trimmomatic using the following command:
+This pipeline assumes that raw reads were already cleaned and filtered with tools such as Cutadapt and Trimmomatic.

 All python scripts use python 2.7